Course Exemption By Examination

 - Pay the exemption exam fee at the Cashier’s Window.
 The cashier will stamp the form "PAID."

-Once the instructor grades the exam, the instructor will complete the information and forward it to the Academic Dean of the school in which the student is enrolled for signing.
+Once the instructor grades the exam, the instructor will complete the information and forward it to the Academic Dean of the Division in which the student is enrolled for signing.
 The Academic Dean will then forward the form to the Registrar’s Office.
 The parties involved should complete this process within five working days.

 The Registrar will, forward a copy of the completed exemption form to the student and to the Academic Dean of the student’s program, and update the student’s transcript.
 The application for course exemption clearly states the amount of credit to be given.